jeanmarc5592/Forum-API/test/e2e-test-cases.md

 - Can delete himself
 - Can NOT delete any other user

+- Can NOT create, delete and update main categories
+- Can NOT create, delete and update sub categories

 ### USER
 - Can update himself
 - Can NOT update it's role
 - Can NOT update any other's profile
 - Can delete himself
 - Can NOT delete any other user

+- Can NOT create, delete and update main categories
+- Can NOT create, delete and update sub categories

 ----------------------------------------------